 When adopting, amending, and imposing impact fees, community benefits agreements, and developer exactions, consider the effects of such fees and exactions upon individual project economics, housing supply, economic development, and the County's broad goals and objectives related to overall community development.
 If gap funding can be identified, consider fee reductions or exemptions for projects in Impacted Communities that are consistent with the community objectives identified in their Community Profile.

+Actions

+PFS-A3.1

+Implement an equitable and standardized approach to property tax sharing with cities during the annexation process.

+PFS-A3.2

-Actions PFS-A3.1 Implement an equitable and standardized approach to property tax sharing with cities during the annexation process.
-PFS-A3.2 Regularly update development impact fees to ensure new development pays its fair share of infrastructure and service costs.
+Regularly update development impact fees to ensure new development pays its fair share of infrastructure and service costs.

 WATER AND WASTEWATER Water service consists of transmission of raw water from its source to a treatment facility, treatment, and then distribution through a network of pressurized pipes.
 Water service in unincorporated urban parts of Contra Costa County is provided by special districts and some cities, as shown in Figure PFS-2.
-The major water service providers in the unincorporated county are East Bay Municipal Utility District (EBMUD) and Contra Costa Water District (CCWD). - EBMUD provides treated water to approximately 1.4 million customers in western Contra Costa County and portions of Central County.
+The major water service providers in the unincorporated county are East Bay Municipal Utility District (EBMUD) and Contra Costa Water District (CCWD). • EBMUD provides treated water to approximately 1.4 million people in western Contra Costa County and portions of Central County.
 EBMUD brings water from the Mokelumne River watershed in the Sierra Nevada through three 81-mile aqueducts to the East Bay.
-Water is stored in a network of reservoirs, including Briones, Lafayette, San Pablo, and San Leandro in Contra Costa and Alameda Counties prior to treatment. - CCWD provides treated water to approximately 500,000 customers in the urbanized parts of central Contra Costa County that are not serviced by EBMUD, as well as some eastern parts of the county.
-CCWD's water is sourced from the Sacramento-San Joaquin Delta via the 48-mile Contra Costa Canal.
-CCWD also stores water at Los Vaqueros Reservoir in East County, southwest of Byron.
-Properties outside of a water service district rely on individual groundwater wells or private water systems.
-Wastewater service consists of transmission of wastewater to a treatment facility, treatment, and then disposal of the wastewater and residual waste solids.
-As shown in Figure PFS-3, many special districts are responsible for wastewater service in unincorporated Contra Costa County.
-The largest wastewater service providers include Central Contra Costa Sanitary District FIGURE PFS-2 WATER SERVICE DISTRICTS
+Water is stored in a network of reservoirs, including Briones, Lafayette, San Pablo, and San Leandro in Contra Costa and Alameda Counties prior to treatment.
+FIGURE PFS-2 WATER SERVICE PROVIDERS